storj/docs/app/(docs)/dcs/api/s3/object-lock/page.md

 * HeadObject
 * Retrieves metadata from an object without returning the object itself.
 * HeadObject will now return:
-  * Mode (only Compliance is supported initially) that is currently in place for the requested object
+  * Mode that is currently in place for the requested object
   * Date/time that the object's lock will expire
 ---
 * GetObject
 * Retrieves an object from a bucket.
 * GetObject will now return:
-  * Mode (only Compliance is supported initially) that is currently in place for the requested object
+  * Mode that is currently in place for the requested object
   * Date/time that the object's lock will expire
 ---
 * PutObject